What size mountain bike frame do I need? Yes, that’s the big question.

 You should try your bike first!
 FALSE

 There are many good methods to choose a good bike.
-I’m gonna highlight THREE METHODS if you don´t know how to measure a bike.
+I’m going to highlight SEVEN METHODS to help you measure a bike.

 Feeling more confident?
 Good.
 There are actually three different ways to pick a size: you can calculate it or use the bike size charts below.
 Let´s start with the easiest.
 The bike size is measured from where the seat post starts down to the crank.
 You can also use the bike height chart.